biface/ndt/docs/source/install.rst

 Installation
 ============

-Command line
+Command Line
 ------------

-This package is available on Python Package Index PyPI_ and easy to isntall.
-Simply use PIP as below
+This package is available on the Python Package Index (PyPI_) and is easy to install.
+Simply use pip as shown below:

 .. code-block:: console

     (.venv) $ pip3 install ndict-tools

-or use your IDE usual interface to install this package from PyPI_
+Alternatively, use your IDE's interface to install this package from PyPI_.

 .. _PyPI: https://pypi.org/project/ndict-tools/

-From github
+From GitHub
 -----------

-This package is also released on `GitHub <https://github.com/biface/ndt>`_.
-You can collect from the `release directory <https://github.com/biface/ndt/releases>`_ the desired version and unpack it in your project.
+This package is also available on `GitHub <https://github.com/biface/ndt>`_.
+You can download the desired version from the `release directory <https://github.com/biface/ndt/releases>`_ and unpack it into your project.

 Versions
 --------

+.. versionchanged:: 0.7.0
+    Moved the update method exclusively to the ``_StackedDict`` class to standardize updates for future subclasses.

 .. versionadded:: 0.6.1
-    Added path and tree like management functions.
-These functions are still in the early stages of testing and are not expected to be fully integrated before stable version 1.0.0.
+    Added path and tree-like management functions.
+These functions are still in the early testing stages and are not expected to be fully integrated until the stable version 1.0.0.

 .. versionadded:: 0.6.0
-    Introducing nested keys with python lists : ``sd[[1, 2, 3]] eq sd[1][2][3]``
+    Introduced nested keys with Python lists: ``sd[[1, 2, 3]] == sd[1][2][3]``.
-    Pay particular attention to the use of double brackets ``[[...]]`` to manage the key list.
+    Note the use of double brackets ``[[...]]`` to manage the key list.